 7. Line 143.
 Threshold sizes for SD.
 Which dimension does this refer to?
 Long or short?
 I still feel slightly uneasy about referring to 50 nm as the threshold size for SD, as this refers to one arbitrarily chosen, elongated, grain geometry.
 Typically threshold sizes for SD in the literature are reported for equidimensional particles so they are more easily compared from material to material (e.g. 67 nm for magnetite is a well recognised number that refers to equidimensional particles).

-A: I agree that referring to 50 nm as a threshold for taenite is indeed an overestimate.
+A: 67nm is not a critical SSD particle size for equidimensional magnetite, and is closer to 37nm (which in turn is strictly only true for perfectly uniform SD state, and micromagnetics would suggest a very slightly larger number) .
+However, I agree that referring to 50 nm as a threshold for taenite is indeed an overestimate.
 I have updated the text.
 Please also see my reply to comment #2.

 8. Line 165 - relaxation times < age of solar system are 'unblocked'.
 Is this the right way to think about it?
 When considering unblocking, it is not the age of the solar system that is the key timescale, rather the time taken for the volume percentage of tetrataenite to increase to 100%?
 If the rate of ordering is faster than the relaxation time, then no unblocking would take place, as the transient state of partial order only exists for a short time?
 It may only take a very short time indeed (certainly a lot less than the age of the solar system) for an island to go from 0 to 100% ordered.
 Some discussion of what is the appropriate time scale is needed, and then if significantly shorter timescales are more important than some updating to the figures and conclusions might be necessary.